 To learn more about job search methods in Canada and steps to success, join our webinar:

-3. Use the power of Social Media
+3. Use the power of Social Media to build your professional network

 A thoughtful approach to using social media can help you make connections quickly, and build relationships over time.